Health Insurance Options in Panama

 Health care and health insurance costs continue to rise in the United States.
 For retirees living on a fixed income, it has become harder to afford health care and health insurance.
 Many factors contribute to the price of health insurance premiums, such as state and federal laws regulating costs, where you live, whether you get insurance through your employer, and which type of plan you choose.

 If you’re a United States citizen over 65, you probably have Medicare.
-However, Medicare does not cover 100% of your healthcare costs in the United States, and out-of-pocket expenses keep going up and up.
+However, Medicare does not cover 100% of healthcare costs in the United States, and out-of-pocket expenses keep going up.

 If you have the right Medicare Advantage Plan, it DOES cover you in Panama for urgent care and emergencies!
-Now, at several hospitals in Panama, you will not need to prepay then file a claim.
+Now, several hospitals in Panama accept your Medicare Advantage without the need to prepay or file your claim.
 You only need to show your insurance card.

 SO, WHAT’S THE SOLUTION?